meqif/rust-utp/README.md

 A [Micro Transport Protocol](http://www.bittorrent.org/beps/bep_0029.html) library implemented in Rust.

-Currently only the bare minimum is implemented, lacking both congestion control and lost packet handling, as well as the Selective ACK extension.
+The current implementation is somewhat incomplete, lacking both congestion control and full packet loss handling (though some cases are handled).
+However, it does support the Selective Acknowledgment extension, handles unordered and duplicate packets and presents a stream interface (`UtpStream`).

 ## To implement